Newiz430/CellSegmentation/README.md

 Visit [LYSTO](https://lysto.grand-challenge.org/) to get data.

-DLBCL-IHC is not available for now.
-I won't upload this until this work is accepted.

 ### Quick Start

-Well this project is not well refactored for now and if you really wanna try this...

 - Add image data in `./data`
 - Train cell counter by `python train_image.py`